-5 Things To Know As Trump Takes Aim At ACA Protections In Court Challenge
+What To Watch For As Trump Takes Aim At ACA Protections

 In May, the court allowed more than a dozen state attorneys general, all Democrats, to "intervene" in the case and defend the law.

 "The goal of Texas' lawsuit is to leave Americans without health insurance, forcing them to choose between their health and other needs," says California Attorney General Xavier Becerra.
-Allowing the Democratic officials to join the suit "allows us to protect the health and well-being of these Americans by defending affordable access to healthcare."
+Allowing the Democratic officials to join the suit "allows us to protect the health and well-being of these Americans by defending affordable access to health care."

 The guarantees for coverage for people with pre-existing conditions are among those most valued by the public.
 Even if the lawsuit stands little chance of success, putting those provisions back in play can create uncertainty for insurers and patients this summer and fall.
 It could also possibly provide Democrats another talking point for the coming midterm elections in November.